"DC" Caldwell requests your support to run for SBOE District 11

 - Texas Secretary of State – Commissioned Notary Public 129992016

-In addition to the Social Stream links, DC can be found at http://mormon.org/me/1v2d, danieljcaldwell.webs.com, twitter.com/dcaldwelltexas, danieljcaldwell.wordpress.com, and by typing his name, Daniel Caldwell, into a search engine (such as google, bing, or yahoo) along with Houston.
+In addition to the Social Stream links, DC can be found by typing his name, Daniel Caldwell, into a search engine (such as google, bing, or yahoo) along with Tarrant County.

 GOVERNMENT SERVICES -

-As a civil engineering graduate, I understand the importance of building and maintaining a healthy infrastructure, and rather than borrowing hundreds of millions of dollars to pay for every project proposed, this includes being selective about where to spend the money optimally for efficient use of taxes to actually add value.
-I am not a fan of toll roads whose design and material supply are largely outsourced to European companies that charge extra to import prefabricated steel beams.
+As a civil engineering graduate, I understand the importance of building and maintaining a healthy infrastructure.
+Rather than borrowing hundreds of millions of dollars to pay for every project proposed, this includes being selective about where to spend the money optimally for efficient use of taxes to actually add value.

-6 May 2015 - I have proposed that, using cost estimates provided by TxDoT, eleven on/off ramps along southbound IH-35E between Regal Row and Victory Avenue/Hi Line could be re-configured for under $200,000 in order to provide congestion relief by effectively letting the service road function as an additional 2 lanes of freeway without major construction.
+6 May 2015 - I have proposed that, using cost estimates provided by TxDoT, [several] on/off ramps along [I-35W] could be re-configured for under $200,000 in order to provide congestion relief by effectively letting the service road function as an additional 2 lanes of freeway without major construction.

 You probably felt them, and the sentiment seems to be that they are increasing soil settlement which is leading to physical property damage, and that blame belongs to the companies that were fracking for oil in Irving near the old Cowboys stadium.
 My position here is that the city attorney should be instructed to advocate seeking compensatory damages set aside in a trust fund on behalf of residents affected for a class action lawsuit in state or federal court, since the city does not have direct jurisdiction.
 However, to do so, I believe the City of Irving would also have to join suit as a co-plaintiff.
 The parties would then have to agree on which firm or agency to retain as lead counsel for the case.
 If there are other actions that may be taken, I am happy to listen to those suggestions.